AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/dynamic-chat-integration.md

 1. Log in to your Salesforce account, click the + at the end of the tab bar and click **Marketo Sales Insight Config**.

-1. Click to unfurl the “Visualforce Panel.”
+1. Click to unfurl the "Visualforce Panel."

    ![](assets/dynamic-chat-integration-1.png)